 This post may contain affiliate links.
 Please see my disclosure policy for more details.

-If you’re wondering what the pros and cons of house sitting are, I’ve completed over 200 house sits in Australia and have honestly experienced it all!
+If you’re wondering what the pros and cons of house sitting are, I’ve completed over 200 house sits.
+I’ve honestly experienced it all!

 While house sitting can conjure up images of plush waterside apartments and luxury beachside villas, the reality can be very different.
-I’ve stayed in everything from one-bedroom flats to five-bedroom mansions.
+Think dirty one-bedroom flats and pets vomiting all over the furniture!

-Read on to learn more or check out my watch my YouTube video instead.
+Read on to learn more or watch my YouTube video below instead.

 Advantages of House Sitting